exviiiiii/exviiiiii/README.md

   ✄┈┈┈┈꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦꒷꒦︶꒷࣭

 I love MGS, DMC, R1999, and ridiculous [80's-90's horror movies](https://letterboxd.com/nrgyyyyxvi/).
 I also really like my friends :]
+Modding all my games is an addiction & I hope to become a modder myself.